Ph.D., Utrecht University, 1993 M.S., Utrecht University, 1988

 Coastal wetland sustainability.

 The wetland loss problem in coastal Louisiana is widely documented and there is an enormous interest in the future fate of these highly valuable ecosystems.
 Our research attempts to determine, among others, which rates of RSL rise coastal wetlands can withstand.
-One recent finding is that over short (annual to decadal) timescales, coastal marshes and swamps may keep up with rates as high as ~1 cm/yr.
-However, over longer (multi-decadal to centennial) timescales sudden marsh collapse occurs at rates of RSL rise that are much lower.
+Our work has shown that marsh collapse in this area occurs at rates of RSL rise of 3-7 mm/yr, not unlike recent findings for coastal ecosystems worldwide.
 Many intriguing questions remain, including the need for a better understanding of the conditions that cause marsh drowning and subsequent re-emergence (including possible hysteresis effects), both in coastal Louisiana and elsewhere.

 Törnqvist, T.E., Jankowski, K.L., Li, Y.-X. and González, J.L., 2020.
 Tipping points of Mississippi Delta marshes due to accelerated sea-level rise.
 Science Advances, 6: eaaz5512.